Saturday, October 8, 2022

 Hart totaled seven tackles including six sacks for 58 yards, and three forced fumbles, and was in on one of the tackles for loss and drew one holding penalty for 71.5 yards lost.
 That was more yardage than the 49ers leading ball carrier who had 69 yards.

 Knox told the gathered media, "They have one of the most active defensive lines in the league.
 They just got us into situations they wanted us in.
-We tried adjusting our blocking assignments but it just got to be 3rd and 10 and here they come."
+We tried adjusting our blocking assignments but it just got to be third and 10 and here they come."

 Los Angeles Times columnist John Hall wrote in an understatement, "That wild-eyed charging front might be very good."